KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 ## ac_cclib

-The `ac_cclib` parameter is used in conjunction with various Fluidity modules.
+The `ac_cclib` parameter is used in conjunction with various Antara modules.

 Typically, the Smart Chain that uses the `ac_cclib` parameter will have a unique build process.
-This is described as a part of each Fluidity module in question.
+This is described as a part of each Antara module in question.
 Once the Smart Chain is properly built, the terminal command to launch the chain will include the `ac_cclib` parameter in a manner similar to the following:

 ```bash
 -ac_cclib=desired_CC_module
 ```

-Each Fluidity module uses the `ac_cclib` parameter differently, and therefore the reader should refer to the desired Fluidity module for further instructions.
+Each Antara module uses the `ac_cclib` parameter differently, and therefore the reader should refer to the desired Antara module for further instructions.

 ## ac_ccenable